NatLibFi/melinda-api-legacy-client/README.md

 Copyright (c) 2015-2017 University Of Helsinki (The National Library Of Finland)

-This project's source code is licensed under the terms of **GNU General Public License Version 3**.
+This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3**.